Avril112113/WhyB-Spec/readme.md

 # TODO List
 - [ ] Support yolol chips and code
-- [ ] A way for the frontend to know if the backend was restarted or just lost connection
 - [ ] Decide if the backend must support multiple connections or should just be advised